 - Open the Calendar app

-- Tap the “+” icon in the top right-hand corner
+- For a new Event, tap the “+” icon in the top right-hand corner and enter meeting info

-This will automatically switch the minute options from 5-minute intervals to single minutes.
-Obviously, this may not be the best way to schedule events, but if you need a reminder a specific moment, then you can use Calendar.
+This may not be the best way to schedule events, but if you need a reminder a specific moment, then you can use Calendar.